What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 When Is EtCO₂ Monitoring Used?

-1. Confirmation of Endotracheal Tube Placement
+1. Confirming Endotracheal Tube Placement

 2. CPR Quality Assessment